cdktf/cdktf-provider-gitlab/docs/projectEnvironment.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.5.0/docs/resources/project_environment#id ProjectEnvironment#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.6.0/docs/resources/project_environment#id ProjectEnvironment#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `kubernetesNamespace`<sup>Optional</sup> <a name="kubernetesNamespace" id="@cdktf/provider-gitlab.projectEnvironment.ProjectEnvironment.Initializer.parameter.kubernetesNamespace"></a>

+- *Type:* java.lang.String

+The Kubernetes namespace to associate with this environment.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.6.0/docs/resources/project_environment#kubernetes_namespace ProjectEnvironment#kubernetes_namespace}

 ---